 - 7 bridges over the Neuse River including 2 suspension bridges

 - Agricultural Setting

 - Scenic views of Neuse River

 The Neuse River Greenway Trail offers scenic views of the Neuse River, winding boardwalk areas through wetlands, historical sights, interpretive signs, and agricultural fields.
 In addition to being part of the City's Capital Area Greenway System, it is a segment of the Mountains-to-Sea Trail, which is a long distance trail that runs across North Carolina from the Great Smoky Mountains to the Outer Banks.

 - Connects to Abbots Creek Trail, Buffalo Road Aquatic Park, Anderson Point Park, Milburnie Dam

 - Jurisdictional connections to Wake Forest, Knightdale and Johnston County

-A section of the Neuse River Greenway Trail near Horseshoe Farm Park is still under construction.
+The last remaining section (Riverbend) of the Neuse River Greenway Trail is now open.

 Falls Lake Dam to Horseshoe Farm Park